 The Authority will review the Project’s market.
 The outcome of the market review at the Application stage may, in some cases, contradict the previous Preliminary Project Assessment approval.
 A reversal of the market approval may be rooted in a number of factors, including but not limited to:

- Increased Authority investment in the primary market area since PPA approval;
+ Increased Authority investment in the primary market area since PPA approval

- Project or market details not disclosed in the PPA;
+ Project or market details not disclosed in the PPA

- A change in the Project unit mix or rent schedule that has a negative market implication;
+ A change in the Project unit mix or rent schedule that has a negative market implication

- Changing market conditions and demographic outlook;
+ Changing market conditions and demographic outlook

- Changing or declining occupancy levels at existing affordable properties that indicate the market is unable to support additional units.
+ Changing or declining occupancy levels at existing affordable properties that indicate the market is unable to support additional units

 N) Appropriate Development Team

-The Authority will evaluate the Participants in the development team and their capacity to successfully complete the Project.
+The Authority will evaluate the Participants in the development team and their capacity to successfully complete the Project and future compliance requirements.

 1) Required Documentation